anilzen/QTD2024/content/talk/_index.md

 #### Modeling continuous quantum feedback using a general signal processing filter
 To manipulate quantum systems efficiently, one needs to make measurements of quantum observables, collect the measurement outcome, and act accordingly, providing feedback.
 The typical procedure to perform a quantum measurement is understood using projective measurements that destroy all quantum coherence and leave the state in a particular eigenstate of the measured operator.
 This process is invasive as it destroys the quantumness of the state and can lead to a quantum Zeno effect in the limit of quick and repeated measurements.

 ---

-### Paul Erker
-*Atominstitut (TU Wien) & IQOQI Vienna (ÖAW)*

-#### Quantum Coding with Finite Thermodynamic Resources
-Quantum direct coding or Schumacher compression generalised the ideas of Shannon theory, gave an operational meaning to the von Neumann entropy and established the term qubit.
-But remembering that information processing is carried out by physical processes prompts one to wonder what thermodynamic resources are required to compress quantum information and how they constrain one's ability to perform this task.
-That is, if Alice and Bob only have access to thermal quantum states and clocks with finite accuracy, how well can they measure, encode and decode pure quantum state messages?
-In this work we examine these questions by modelling Alice's typical measurement as a unitary involving a measurement probe, investigating imperfect timekeeping on encoding and decoding and considering the role of temperature in Bob's appended qubits.
-In doing so, we derive fidelity bounds for this protocol involving the correlations Alice can form with their measurement probe, the variance of the clock's ticks and the temperature of Bob's qubits.
-Finally, we give an insight into the entropy produced by these two agents throughout the compression protocol by relating the resources they use to a quantum thermodynamic cooling protocol.

----